-\end{theorem} Theorem~\ref{thm:primal_policy} shows that the excess regret of the estimated policy $\hat{\pi}$ inherits most of the properties of the de-biased BFS estimator in Theorem~\ref{thm:primal_est_rate}.
+\begin{theorem} Under Assumptions~\ref{a:riesz}, \ref{a:regularity}, and \ref{a:margin_strong} if $\hat{\bm{b}}$ and $\hat{\bm{\varphi}}^{(b)}$ are fit on a separate, independent sample, then the excess regret of the estimated policy $\hat{\pi}$ satisfies $\theta_L(\pi^\ast) - \theta_L(\hat{\pi}) = O_p\left(\mathcal{R}_n(\Pi) +\|\hat{\bm{b}} - \bm{b}\|_\infty^{1 + \alpha} + r_n \right)$. \end{theorem} Theorem~\ref{thm:primal_policy} shows that the excess regret of the estimated policy $\hat{\pi}$ inherits most of the properties of the de-biased BFS estimator in Theorem~\ref{thm:primal_est_rate}.
 The error in the estimated constraint vector $\hat{\bm{b}}(x)$ again enters, with the impact of the error lessened by the margin parameter $\alpha$, and the de-biased rate $r_{n}$ enters as well.
 In this case the objective vector is known, and so there are no estimation errors to consider.
 There is an additional term in the excess regret that depends on the Rademacher complexity of the policy class $\Pi$, which is standard for empirical risk minimization problems.
 In settings where it would be possible to estimate the lower bound $\theta_L(\pi)$ using standard, asymptoic normality-based inference as in Corollary~\ref{cor:primal_est_normal}, the excess regret would be primarily impacted by the Rademacher complexity of the policy class $\Pi$, a quantity that is controllable by the analyst by choosing a simpler or more expressive policy class.